faisal-soomro/k8s-resources-deployer/README.md

   commit: 9f1e482427589ff8451c4723b6ba53bb9742fbb1
   ```

 - Create the minikube cluster with `minikube start` command.
-The default cluster will be created with 2 vCPUs, 2GB Memory and 20GB Hard Disk with kvm2 driver for Linux.
+The default cluster will be created with *2 vCPUs, 2GB Memory and 20GB Hard Disk with kvm2 driver for Linux*.
 The cluster for this document is created through docker driver using the following command:
   ```bash
   minikube start --driver=docker
   ```